Your genitals also change during puberty.

 Click here for a great illustration of the penis/clitoris and genital area.

-Here are some other parts of the genitals to look out for:
+Here are some other parts of the genitals to undertand:

 Foreskin

-It’s a sleeve of skin that loosely surrounds the tip (or ‘head’) of the penis.
-Some guys have it, some guys don’t (either because they are circumcised or have gone through surgery early on).
+This is a sleeve of skin that loosely surrounds the tip (or ‘head’) of the penis.
+Some males have it, some don’t (either because they are circumcised or because have gone through surgery early on).

-At the base of the penis, you might see or feel a scrotum or ball sack—it’s kind of like a sack to hold the testes.
+At the base of the penis, you might see or feel a scrotum or ball sack—it’s kind of like a sack that holds the testes.
+Some males have balls that aren’t actually in the ball sack.
+People may call these undescended testes.

-So, some guys have two balls, some have only one, and some don’t have any—it depends on how your body grows and what has happened with your body.
+So, most males have two balls, some have only one, and some don’t have any – it all depends on how your body grows and what has happened within your body.

-You can also click here for more info.
-Ask your parents and doctor more, if you’re interested.
+You can find more information here.
+Ask your parents and doctor more, if you’re interested in understanding more or have questions.

-In some guys, the urethra ends right at the tip of their penis; in others, it ends up being a little bit lower down or even at the base of the penis (these differences are often called ‘hypospadias’).
-Sometimes, the penis is straight, and sometimes it may have a bend.
+In most males, the urethra ends at the very tip of their penis; in others, it has developed a little bit lower down, or even at the base of the penis (these differences are often called ‘hypospadias’).
+Sometimes, the penis is formed straight, and others may have a bend.

 The opening to the urethra can be in different places in girls, too.
 It may be between the clitoris and the vagina (meaning there are a total of three holes—the urethra, the vagina, and the anus).